-Person(s) Who Will Evaluate Unit: X \ District TRIM Coordinator Other (please identify) \ \ On Site Project Director Means of Evaluation: 1.
+Person(s) Who Will Evaluate Unit: X District TRIM Coordinator Other (please identify) On Site Project Director Means of Evaluation: 1.
 Observing participation as a volunteer on a disaster ministry site.
 2. Read Journal to evaluate its depth and completeness.
 3. Read papers on books read to consider their detail and self-reflective qualities.
 4. Either attend or read a complete manuscript of the disaster ministries worship service.
 5. Read the feedback forms to further information of the effectiveness of this service.
-Student Signature Date Coordinator of English-Language Programs Signature Date
+Student Signature Date Supervisor of Independent Study Unit Signature Date Coordinator of English-Language Programs Signature Date